Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 #10.
 Check out the Folklore & Archaeological Museum

 The Archaeological and Folklore Museum is a very small museum located 1.2 km from the Symi Ano Port.
-It is an uphill journey, so you can either hoof it or grab a taxi from the port and take the 7-minute ride.

-I wouldn’t prioritize this if you don’t have more than a full day on the island.
+GOOD TO KNOW: I wouldn’t prioritize this if you don’t have more than a full day on the island.

 #11.
 Climb Kali Strata For An Epic View